lingtalfi/Kit/doc/pages/conception-notes.md

 label: string, the human name for the page.
 It is used in error messages.
 layout: string, the relative path to the layout file for this page.
 The path is relative to a root which shall be defined in the general configuration of kit.
 Generally, the app directory.
 layout_vars: []                 # an array of layout vars that will be accessible to the layout (a layout might be configured to some degree by such variables, depending on the layout)
+vars: []                        # an array of custom vars related to the page, put what you want here.
+For instance, a theme variable...
+body_class: string, css class(es) to apply to the body tag
 zones:
     $zoneName:                  # note: the zone name is called from the layout file
         -
             name: string, the widget name
             type: string, the widget type
-            body_class: string, css class(es) to apply to the body tag ?active: bool=true, whether to use the widget ...any other configuration value that you want
+            ?active: bool=true, whether to use the widget ...any other configuration value that you want